viniciusdsv93/Contact-Registration-Application/README.md

 On the other hand, the second area have a table that is going to be filled with the data stored in the database by the moment the user clicks on the button 'Clique aqui para atualizar'.

-In this area, to each line there are two buttons, one tho change and another one do delete data.
+In this area, to each line there are two buttons, one to change and another one to delete data.

 After clicking on the button 'Alterar', the application is going to open a modal with inputs to be changed, with the options of confirm or cancel the modification.